strbavaclav/strbavaclav/README.md

 - 👀 I’m interested in development as React, Node and more
 - 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on games and usefull apps
-- 📫 You can reach me via linkedin
+- 📫 Interested in crypto

 - 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
 - 🌱 I’m currently learning everything 🤣